SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ---
 #### Create Account Open Offers

 As a custodian, create `OpenOffer` contracts to allow parties to create accounts.
-The interfaces/templates for these are defined in the `account-onboarding` folder in this repository.
+For more information on the interfaces and templates used in this section refer to the `account-onboarding` folder at the base of this repository.

 ##### Input file format